pymupdf/PyMuPDF/docs/page.rst

       PDF only: return a list of the :data`xref` numbers of annotations, widgets and links -- technically of all entries found in the page's */Annots*  array.

       :rtype: list
-      :returns: a list of items *(xref, type)* where type is the annotation type.Obviously, the type can be used to tell apart links, fields and annotations.
+      :returns: a list of items *(xref, type)* where type is the annotation type.
+Use the type to tell apart links, fields and annotations, see :ref:`AnnotationTypes`.

    .. method:: load_annot(ident)